hassio-addons/addon-node-red/README.md

 Permissions can be `*` or `read`.
 We are planning to support a more finegrained control over permissions in future releases of the add-on.

+**Note**: _When there are not users configured, authentication will be disabled completely.
+This is NOT recommended._

 ### Option: `http_node`

 To password protect the node-defined HTTP endpoints (httpNodeRoot),